Do not give place to the devil.Ephesians 4:27 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 But what of those things in the past?

 You can renounce them.
 You can renounce how they make you feel.
 You can renounce the control they have over your emotions.
 Do it out loud, to God.
-For whatever it is that overwhelms, whether you are victim or not.
-Allow God to take the feelings, the anxiety and the fear away.
-Read the rest of the text beginning at Ephesians 4:1 into chapters 5&6.
+For whatever it is that overwhelms you, whether you are the victim or not.
+Allow God to take the feelings, the anxiety, and the fear away.
+Read the rest of the text beginning at Ephesians 4:1 into Chapters 5&6.
 Learn how to put on the new nature and live in victory.

 You can do it, by taking the first step.